Skip to main content

 Before graduating, all undergraduates in this major complete an academic project (or "capstone") to demonstrate their research, communication and critical thinking skills.

 The Public Health Field Experience and Capstone provides students with opportunities to apply public health knowledge and skills outside of a typical classroom setting and build on their Public Health coursework.
 Students will typically spend six hours per week for the first 10–12 weeks of their final semester in this endeavor.
+When possible, student placements are aligned with their interests.

 The Capstone comprises reflections of field placement experiences during the final semester and a poster presentation at the end, which is evaluated by faculty.